khong1127/project-bird-ai/README.md

 * Input: lol the bird kept trying to steal my fries
 * Output: Haha, this little guy had a hankering for my fries!
 Has any bird ever tried to snag your snacks?

 Even with the extra condition, AI was unable to accurately imitate the tone of the original caption.
 It was able to detect the original's lightheartedness, but its verbal expressions are much more formal and put together.
+Hence, no improvement, and tone preservation remains an issue.

 ### LLM Augmentation on Sad Captions